Adelaide of Brabant: Marriages

 Widowed again, she married for a third time to Arnold II of Wezemaal in 1251.

 County of Boulogne

 In 1259, her cousin Matilda II, Countess of Boulogne died, and she was one of the contenders for the rich county of Boulogne, in competition with her nephew Henry III, Duke of Brabant, with Joan of Dammartin, cousin of the countess, and with Louis IX of France, nephew of Matilda's first husband.
-Finally, the Parliament of Paris ruled in her favour.
+Finally, the Parlement of Paris ruled in her favour.

 She died a few years later, having passed the county of Boulogne to her son Robert and his descendents.